avinashzen123/Kubernetes/CoreConcept.md

 Cluster is a group of node grouped together.

-Master is a kubernetes node which wathes over the nodes in the cluster and is responsible for actual orchestration of container on the worker node.
+Master is a kubernetes node which watches over the nodes in the cluster and is responsible for actual orchestration of container on the worker node.

 Cluster components
 - Master components